Problem Statement

 1. Constant variance: The variance in the groups is about equal from one group to the next.

-The standard deviances in the table above leads us to possibly suspect that the standard deviations of the groups in the population are not similar.
-AA has a standard deviation of 76.622 minutes while HA has a standard deviation of 12.927 minutes.
-These are on the same order of magnitude so we can proceed, albeit with some caution.
+The standard deviations in the table above lead us to possibly suspect that the standard deviations of the groups in the population are not similar, but they are on the same order of magnitude so we proceed with some caution.

 Test statistic